-Classification of Drugs and Procedures

-SP A specialty care paramedic (SP) may initiate, monitor, and maintain without a transport nurse if they have successfully completed an EMS Board-approved specialty care program.
-(The commercial ambulance must still meet the requirement of an additional ALS clinician and EMT driver to complete the specialty care transport.)
-RN A transport nurse or physician is onboard - SP needs familiarity with the medication or procedure but SP may not perform or administer.
+Classification of Drugs and Procedures SP A specialty care paramedic (SP) may administer medications or perform procedures and monitor the patient during transport without a nurse.
+RN A transport nurse or physician is present for the transport.
+SP needs to have familiarity with the medication or procedure, but may not perform or administer the intervention.